gayathrichandragiri/Project_Samarth/README.md

 ```

 ## Notes
-- The included datasets are **small mock subsets** of real data.gov.in datasets for demo purposes.
+- The included datasets of real data.gov.in datasets for demo purposes.
 - The QA engine implements simple heuristics to answer comparisons and top-k queries and always returns citations pointing to the sample CSV files.
 - Replace dataset URLs in `dataset_registry.json` with real data.gov.in CSV URLs when moving to live mode.